nodejs/node/doc/api/cluster.markdown

 * `worker` {Worker object}

 When a workers IPC channel has disconnected this event is emitted.
-This will happen when the worker dies, usually after calling `.destroy()`.
+This will happen when the worker dies, usually after calling `.kill()`.

 When calling `.disconnect()`, there may be a delay between the `disconnect` and `exit` events.
 This event can be used to detect if